madisonmerchel/product-slider/README.md

 Also, make sure to add the slick.js and slick.min.js files as assets.

 Once that is done, you're ready to build your slider!

-In this scenario, my client was using a modified version of the 'Debut' theme.
-See the collection-slider.liquid and slider-styling.css files to see how I configured mine to adapt to her existing theme.
+In this particular scenario, my client was using a modified version of the 'Debut' theme and wanted a customizable section that she could manage herself without any hard coding required.
+See the collection-slider.liquid and slider-styling.css files to see how I created and styled the slider to work as a section within the existing theme.